Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Training, testing and evaluation (SQ4)

 \item \textbf{Performance efficiency}.
-Concerning performance efficiency as defined by ISO/IEC 25010, few examples are mentioned which might be aligned to its quality sub-characteristics.
+Few examples are mentioned which might be aligned to performance efficiency as defined in ISO/IEC 25010.
 The most common, shared term in this quality characteristic refers to the \textit{time behaviour} sub-characteristics, to which research generally refers to as \textit{performance efficiency} \cite{Casas2020-ci, Maroengsit2019-by}.
-In terms of \textit{resource utilization}, Milne-Ives et al. \cite{Milne-Ives2020-zl} report as a major quality characteristic \textit{cost-effectiveness} in the means of the relation between the cost (i.e., the resources) and the \textit{effectiveness} characteristic depicted before.
+In terms of \textit{resource utilization}, Milne-Ives et al. \cite{Milne-Ives2020-zl} and Ren et al. \cite{Ren_2019} report as a major quality characteristic \textit{cost-effectiveness} in the means of the relation between the cost (i.e., the resources) and the \textit{effectiveness} characteristic depicted before, which can be evaluated through a compared experimental analysis between chatbot-assisted and traditional tasks in terms of task completion time \cite{Havik2019-wf}.
 It is relevant to notice that Casas et al. \cite{Casas2020-ci} and Radziwill and Benton \cite{Radziwill2017-ws} use the concept of \textit{efficiency} in the context of usability in ISO standards as defined by Abran et al. \cite{Abran2003-ks}.
 Therefore, their insights and comments on this quality attribute must not be considered under this category.
-Regarding \textit{capacity}, in Radziwill and Benton \cite{Radziwill2017-ws} report as an example of a quality attribute the \textit{appropriate escalation} of channel services for assisting user traffic requests.
+Regarding \textit{capacity}, Radziwill and Benton \cite{Radziwill2017-ws} report as an example of a quality attribute the \textit{appropriate escalation} of channel services for assisting user traffic requests.